usamasaleem1/StaccOverflow/README.md

 ## How to setup to project (Backend)

 1. Clone the repo
+2. Insure that you have PHP installed on your PC by running the command <code>php -v</code> in the terminal.
+You should get a number printed in the console.
+If not, google "How to install php"
+3. Download and install composer from <a href="https://getcomposer.org/download/">here</a>
-2. Open a CMD in the folder called <b>Backend</b> inside the folder you just clone the repo in
+4. Open a CMD in the folder called <b>Backend</b> inside the folder you just clone the repo in
-3. Type <code>npm --version</code>.
+5. Type <code>npm --version</code>.
 You should get a number printed.
 If not you need to download NodeJS from here https://nodejs.org/en/download/
-4. Now that you have NPM installed.
-Type <code>npm i -g @nestjs/cli</code> in the CMD you opened in step 2 and wait until its done.
-5. Now Type <code>npm install</code> in the CMD you opened in step 2.
+6. Now that you have composer and npm installed.
+Open a terminal in the <b>Backend</b> folder.
+And run the command <code>composer install</code>
-6. <b>IMPORTANT</b>: Follow the steps below to setup the connection with the database before you continue.
+7. Now follow the steps below <i>Setting up the connection with a MySQL database</i>
-7. Now type <code>npm run start:dev</code> in the same CMD.
-8. Now you are ready!
-Every time you modify a file the server will automatically restart itself to apply the changes Keep an eye on the CMDs because any error will appear there.
+8. After you have followed those steps, run <code>php artisan migrate</code>
+9. Once finished your app is ready to go.
+Just run <code>php artisan serve</code>
+10. Navigate to http://localhost:8000 and you should see the welcome page

 ## Setting up the connection with a MySQL database: